 - Review - An EIP Author marks an EIP as ready for and requesting Peer Review.

 - Last Call - This is the final review window for an EIP before moving to FINAL.
 An EIP editor will assign Last Call status and set a review end date (`last-call-deadline`), typically 14 days later.
 If this period results in necessary normative changes it will revert the EIP to Review.

 - Final - This EIP represents the final standard.
 A Final EIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

 - Stagnant - Any EIP in Draft or Review if inactive for a period of 6 months or greater is moved to Stagnant.
 An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to Draft.

 - Withdrawn - The EIP Author(s) have withdrawn the proposed EIP.
 This state has finality and can no longer be resurrected using this EIP number.
 If the idea is pursued at later date it is considered a new proposal.

 - Living - A special status for EIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably EIP-1.

 EIPs are separated into a number of types, and each has its own list of EIPs.

-Improvements requiring a consensus fork (e.g. EIP5, EIP101), as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions (for example, the miner/node strategy changes 2, 3, and 4 of EIP86).
+Improvements requiring a consensus fork (e.g. EIP-5, EIP-211), as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions (for example, the PoA algorithm for testnets described in EIP-225).